 By Dr. Frank Aieta, N.D.

 Proper digestion is accomplished when a person produces enough stomach acid and digestive enzymes.
 As we age our digestive function tends to decline and it becomes harder to digest large meals and certain foods.
 Symptoms of low digestive function include: bloating and belching after meals, a sensation that food is just sitting in the stomach for hours after a meal, heartburn, bad breath, and regurgitation of food even hours after eating.
-Many times patients will go to their medical doctor with these complaints and the typical treatment is a prescription for an antacid or an acid blocking drug.
+Many times patients will go to their medical doctor with these complaints.
+A typical treatment for these symptoms is a prescription for an antacid or an acid blocking drug.
 These drugs can actually make the situation worse.

-When a patient stays on these medications too long, they can impair their ability to absorb vital minerals such as iron, calcium, magnesium, zinc, chromium, and vitamins such as B12 to just name a few.
+When a patient stays on these medications too long, they can impair their ability to absorb vital minerals such as iron, calcium, magnesium, zinc, chromium, and vitamins such as B12 to name a few.
 This can lead to the progression of diseases such as osteoporosis and anemias.
-Also when patients are on these medications it can cause the intestinal tract to become a prime environment for bad bacteria and yeast to overgrow.
-This can lead to problems such as irritable bowel syndrome, ulcers and eventually stomach or colon cancer.
+Also when patients are on these medications it can cause the intestinal tract to become a prime environment for bad bacteria and yeast overgrowth.
+This can lead to problems such as irritable bowel syndrome (IBS), ulcers, and even stomach or colon cancer.
 It is well known that ulcers are caused by an overgrowth of the bacteria called h. pylori that attaches to the wall of the stomach and erode the tissue.

-Another great way to improve digestive function is to supplement with digestive enzymes in a capsule form.
-I typically have my patients use these along with larger meals or when consuming the more allergenic foods.
-Finally, I will recommend that they take acidophilus or normal bacteria in a capsule form to enhance digestion and to prevent the overgrowth of harmful bacteria in the intestinal tract.
-Many times these things can greatly improve most of the symptoms that I described above oppose to just masking them with medications.*
+Another great way to improve digestive function is to supplement with digestive enzymes in capsule form.
+I typically have my patients use these along with larger meals or when consuming more allergenic foods.
+Finally, I will recommend that they take acidophilus or normal bacteria in a capsule form to enhance digestion and to prevent the overgrowth of harmful bacteria in the intestinal tract.1 Many times these things can greatly improve most of the symptoms that I described above oppose to just masking them with medications.*